octo-technology/OpenTezos/docs/ligo/full_examples.md

 1. Having the LIGO Compiler, and an code editor installed.
    If not go [here](https://opentezos.com/ligo/installation).
-2. Having a sandboxed mode ready
+2. Having a sandboxed mode ready.

 ## Sandboxed mode